Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

-First note that Theorem~\ref{thm:zero-delay} easily follows from Proposition~\ref{prop:profile} since the duration of a fastest temporal $st$-path as well as the starting time $\lambda$ of such a fastest temporal path can easily be obtained by scanning the $st$-profile in $O(M)$ time.
-We can then find a fastest $st$-path departing at time $\lambda$ by computing an earliest-arrival $st$-path departing at time $\lambda$ in $O(M\log M)$ time.
-Indeed, after an $O(M\log M)$ pre-processing for obtaining for each underlying edge $uv$ the sorted list of temporal edges connecting $uv$, we compute such a path through a temporal version of Dijkstra's algorithm~\cite{Dreyfus1969,BuiXuanFJ2003} in $O(m\log M + n\log n)$ time.
-Note that the $\log M$ factor accounts for the time required to find with binary search the first temporal edge connecting $uv$ that can be traversed at a certain time $\tau$ for a given neighbor $v$ of a node $u$ reached at time $\tau$.
-It also takes into account the time to pre-process temporal edges in order to remove overlaps, see~\cite{jain2022algorithms} for more details.
+First note that Theorem~\ref{thm:zero-delay} easily follows from Proposition~\ref{prop:profile} since the duration of a fastest temporal $st$-path as well as the starting time $\lambda$ of such a fastest temporal path can easily be obtained by scanning the $st$-profile in $O(M)$ time to obtain the triple $(\lambda,\tau,s)$ minimizing $\tau-\lambda$.
+We can then find a fastest temporal $st$-path departing at time $\lambda$ by computing an earliest-arrival $st$-path departing at time $\lambda$ in $O(M\log M)$ time.
+Indeed, after an $O(M\log M)$-time pre-processing for obtaining for each underlying edge $uv$ the sorted list of temporal edges connecting $uv$, we can compute such a temporal path through a temporal version of Dijkstra's algorithm~\cite{Dreyfus1969,BuiXuanFJ2003} in $O(m\log M + n\log n)$ time.
+Note that the $\log M$ factor accounts for the time required to find with binary search the first temporal edge connecting $uv$ that can be traversed at a certain time $\tau$ for a given neighbor $v$ (in the underlying graph) of a node $u$ reached at time $\tau$.
+The pre-processing also includes removing the overlaps between the temporal edges corresponding to various appearances of the same edge, see~\cite{jain2022algorithms} for more details.
+As a final remark, a minimal representation of the profile can easily be obtained from the computed one through a linear-time post-processing scan where we merge two consecutive triples if they correspond to the same line.